CircleCI-Public/CircleCI-Env-Inspector/README.md

 ## To Run

 1. Clone this repo
+2. Obtain a CircleCI API token from https://app.circleci.com/settings/user/tokens
+    - Note: This token must have access to the projects you want to inspect, consider using an org admin account's token
-2. Run `run.sh` from the root of the repo
+3. Run `run.sh` from the root of the repo
-3. Follow the prompts.
+4. Follow the prompts.